Ryanair Strike Summer 2018! What This Means for You

 While some extraordinary circumstances such as adverse weather conditions, political unrest or acts of terrorism, medical emergencies, and the like still fall into this camp, an updated ruling changes the game for strikes.

-In April of this year, the European Court of Justice ruled that airline staff strikes cannot be considered as “extraordinary circumstances.”
+In April of this year, the European Court of Justice ruled that airline staff strikes cannot be considered as “extraordinary circumstances,” which means that you can do a flight delay claim.

 Why is this new ruling regarding airline strikes important?